EnsembleUI/ensemble_docs_archived/widget-reference/flex-row.md

 ## Best Practices
 - Use FlexRow when you need a horizontal layout with proportional space distribution among the children.
 - **Avoid** using FlexRow in a scrollable parent, such as scrollable Row, without a fixed width, as it will lead to layout issues.
 FlexRow and its children need to be constrained to a definite size to properly calculate the flex distribution.
 - **Avoid** using FlexRow in another Row.
 Row does not constrain its children's dimensions, which FlexRow requires to calculate the flex distribution.
-Instead consider giving the FlexRow a height or use all FlexRow(s) up the parent chain.
+Instead consider giving the FlexRow a width or use all FlexRow(s) up the parent chain.

 ## Key Concepts